Kasperone/to_do_list/README.md

 ## Description

-Todo list I made during the Udemy course by Mateusz Maj.
+Todo list I made using Javascript, during the Udemy course by Mateusz Maj.
 * link to the course [Mateusz Maj Course](https://www.udemy.com/course/javascript-jedyny-kurs-ktorego-potrzebujesz/) (the course is in Polish)

 ## Getting Started